 Find & Apply For Social / Human Services Assistant Jobs In Lee, Florida

-Social / Human Services Assistant jobs in Lee, Florida involve providing support to individuals and families in need.
-Duties include conducting interviews, assessing client needs, developing care plans, and connecting clients to resources such as housing, healthcare, and employment services.
-Daily tasks may also include record keeping, scheduling appointments, and collaborating with social workers and other professionals in the community.
+Social / Human Services Assistant jobs in Lee, Florida involve providing support to individuals in need.
+Duties include conducting assessments, assisting with case management, and connecting clients to resources.
+Successful candidates possess strong communication skills, empathy, and the ability to work well in a team.
 Below you can find different Social / Human Services Assistant positions in Lee, Florida.

 Jobs in Lee